 Cancer can affect how you feel about sex and your relationships.
 Coming to terms with the fact that you have cancer can take quite a while.
 The first months can be very upsetting and full of conflicting emotions, which may affect your sexual feelings for a while.
-You may also lose interest in sex if you have a lot of worries on your mind or if you are tired from the effects of treatment.
+It can be hard to relax as well when you have a lot of worries on your mind.
+You may also be feeling tired from the effects of treatment and lose interest in sex as a result.